chris10davies/MSDS696-Data-Science-Practicum/README.md

 Latent Semantic Analysis (LSA) was used on the TF-IDF vector for feature reduction to improve some performance issues.
 LSA reduced the Google dataset to 400 components that explained 78% of the variance and Tesla to 400 components that explained 79% of the variance.

-Dr. George recommended using k-medoids as the clustering algorithm because it is know to work better with sparse data.
-There were not many k-medoid options int Pythons so I went with the pyclustering library.

-To get the optimal number of clusters pyclustering's silhouette was utilized.
-It works a little differently from my understanding of other silhouette methods.
-Instead of evaluating and the results of the clustering model and then making adjustments, pyclustering silhouette is run first, and returns a number for each cluster iteration.
-The cluster iteration with the highest number is the optimal number of clusters.

-**Pyclustering Silhouette Output**

-The results of pyclustering's silhouette said the optimal number of clusters for Google is 17 and I had performance issues running the same routine for Tesla.
-After many tries, I just went with 17 for the optimal number of clusters to Tesla.
-Finally, the pyclustering k-medoids model was run with the optimal number of clusters.

 ``` python
 # google - Kmedoids - with optimal clusters